 PRINTING WEBSITE PAGES

-To print a page from this website, click on the "Print" command at the bottom of the page.
+To print a page from this website, click on the "Print Page" command at the bottom of the page.
 This will take you to a printable version of the page.
 Then use the "Print" command in your "File" menu to print the page.

 My name is Chris Thomas.
 I am a retired attorney who is a nearly life-long soccer fan.
 I played high school and college soccer in the late 1950s and early 1960s and have played adult soccer occasionally since then.
 I live in Portland, Oregon and am a University of Portland women's soccer fan and a fan of the NWSL's Portland Thorns.
 I was head coach of the St. Mary's Academy (Portland, OR) girls tennis team for 19 years, ending with the 2014 season, and have coached U8 through U10 girls rec soccer and futsal teams, manage a competitive girls U11 team, and coach a competitive girls U11 futsal team.
 I have a US Soccer Federation "E" license.

 My approach is to try to provide clear, accurate, and unbiased information about the RPI and how the NCAA uses it, as related to Division I women's soccer.
 When I want to express my own opinion about the RPI, I try to be clear that is what I am doing.
 My objective is to provide information in a way that will help readers form their own independent, well-grounded understandings of and opinions about the RPI: I would rather give coaches and fans the tools they need to answer their RPI questions than have them look to me for answers.
 Thus although I field and answer questions from coaches and fans, in my answers I try to lay out the process I went through in arriving at the answers so that in the future, if possible, the question askers will have the tools to answer their questions themselves.
 There also is some information about the RPI and how the NCAA uses it that I believe to be true but cannot absolutely verify.
 When I provide that information, I try to remember to include appropriate disclaimers so readers will be able to make their own judgments about its reliability.